danielnuriyev/danielnuriyev.github.io/README.md

 Intention is when you turn towards your goal and start going in that direction even if the goal or achieving the goal makes no sense.
 This is fundamentally different from a dream or a desire.

+When you create an intention, think about the goal and not the steps to achieve it.
+But when you come across something that brings you closer to the goal, use it.

 #### How to handle obstacles

 When facing an obstacle, look for the shortest path towards your goal without addressing the obstacle directly.